Football in Malaysia

-Football is the most popular sport in Malaysia, where the first modern set of rules for the code were established in 1921, which were a major influence on the development of the modern Laws of the Game.
-The sport of football in the country of Malaysia is run by the Football Association of Malaysia.
+Football is the most popular sport in Malaysia, where it is goverened by the Football Association of Malaysia.
+According to a Nielsen survey, approximately 53% of the people in Malaysia are football fans.

-In 1997, Malaysia hosted the FIFA U-20 World Cup, but known as FIFA World Youth Championship during that time.
+In 1997, Malaysia hosted the FIFA U-20 World Cup, also known as the FIFA World Youth Championship during that time.
 In 2007, Malaysia co-hosted the Asian Cup 2007 with three other countries.

 History

-Football arrived in Malaysia, (Malaya at that time) with the British.
-The locals soon picked up the game, and before long it was the country's leading sport.
-Towards the end of the 19th century, football was one of the central pillars of most sports clubs in Malaya.
-But it was not structured.
-Even when the Selangor Amateur Football League took shape in 1905 – which ensured proper administration and organisation – the competition was confined only to clubs in the Kuala Lumpur.
+Football arrived in Malaysia (then known as Malaya) with the British.
+The locals soon picked up the game, and before long, it was the country's leading sport.
+At the end of the 19th century, football was a part of most sports clubs in Malaya, but it did not yet have any structured competitions.
+Even when the Selangor Amateur Football League took shape in 1905 – which ensured proper administration and organisation – the competition was confined only to clubs in Kuala Lumpur.

-In January 1921, the British Royal Navy battleship HMS Malaya called at Port Swettenham (now Port Klang), Singapore, Malacca, Penang and Port Dickson.
-During its stay, the crew competed in friendly matches in football, rugby, hockey, sailing, and golf against local clubs.
+In January 1921, the British Royal Navy battleship HMS Malaya called at various Malaysian ports.
+During its stay, the crew competed in friendly matches of football and other sports.